Robert de Pauw

-Robert Louis de Pauw (born 24 July 1981) is a Dutch professional football coach and former player who is the current manager of NEC Nijmegen U15.
+Robert Louis de Pauw (born 24 July 1981) is a Dutch professional football coach and former player who is the current manager of NEC Nijmegen U19.
 He has also managed FC Twente Vrouwen, Bayer 04 Leverkusen Women and Aston Villa Women.

 Playing career

 Tweede Devisie

 Robert de Pauw played football within the Tweede Divisie until he retired at the age of 26 due to several injuries, and to also focus on his managerial career.

 Managerial career

 NEC Nijmegen Youth

 Robert de Pauw began his managerial career at the age of 13 after his father, who was the then sporting director at SCE Nijmegen, offered him to help train the 7 to 8-year-olds.
 After coaching several youth teams, he was able to coach the first teams at the professional level with the U15, U19 and U23 teams of NEC Nijmegen.

-He became the manager of NEC Nijmegen U15 again in March 2025.
+He became the manager of NEC Nijmegen U15 again in March 2025 and became the U19 manager on 4 August 2025.